SAVA Charter School – News

 Join us in congratulating our CREATE class for winning the Best Presentation Award at the SRBX awards banquet.
 The next time you come across William Grunwald, Greg Mitchell, Jason Scott, Jayden Allen and Coach Bob Visger make sure to ask them about their amazing project and presentation.
 Our SAVA students competed against a number of schools in the area including: Granite Bay, Rio Americano, Folsom, River City, Oakmont and others.
 Great job adding another award to our trophy case!

-During Golden 1 Credit Union’s Mad City Money event on Wednesday, March 14th, 2018, approximately 100 SAVA students learned real life money management skills.
+During Golden 1 Credit Union’s Mad City Money event, approximately 100 SAVA students learned real life money management skills.
 Students not only had a lot of fun, but by being engaged and actively participating they learned valuable lessons which will last a lifetime!
 Below are some favorite responses from the collected surveys: When I have a career and steady income, I will…

 …create a savings account and pay myself first.

 …manage my money now that I know how to do it.